utybo/ZoroarkKB/_articles/aPTST.md

 #### Why use Unit Tests?

-Or, more broadly, why use unit testing at all?
-There are a few very good reasons for it.
+There are a few very good reasons for using unit tests.
 For those who do not know, a "unit test" is a small test that usually only tests a single function.

 * It makes sure that your code works, which is nice
 * It ensures that no regressions happen in your code.
 A regression is when